xiechengmude/xDAN-SmartDoc-Flow/README.md

 Key features:
 - Superior parsing quality on each page

-    It respectively achieves 0.095 higher (from 0.872 to 0.967) and 0.109 higher (from 0.858 to 0.967) Edit Distance Similarity (EDS) on our released benchmark [OCRFlux-bench-single](https://huggingface.co/datasets/ChatDOC/OCRFlux-bench-single) than the baseline model [olmOCR-7B-0225-preview](https://huggingface.co/allenai/olmOCR-7B-0225-preview) and [Nanonets-OCR-s](https://huggingface.co/nanonets/Nanonets-OCR-s).
+    It respectively achieves 0.095 higher (from 0.872 to 0.967), 0.109 higher (from 0.858 to 0.967) and 0.187 higher (from 0.780 to 0.967) Edit Distance Similarity (EDS) on our released benchmark [OCRFlux-bench-single](https://huggingface.co/datasets/ChatDOC/OCRFlux-bench-single) than the baseline model [olmOCR-7B-0225-preview](https://huggingface.co/allenai/olmOCR-7B-0225-preview), [Nanonets-OCR-s](https://huggingface.co/nanonets/Nanonets-OCR-s) and [MonkeyOCR](https://huggingface.co/echo840/MonkeyOCR).

 - Native support for cross-page table/paragraph merging  (to our best this is the first to support this feature in all the open sourced project).